 If you’re making your Chalice Earrings in silver, you’ll also need to be familiar with piercing your weave and securing focal beads to a bead frame.
 This free tutorial will walk you through the process of securely suspending your focal beads with sturdier sterling silver wire.
 Fine silver wire isn’t strong enough to bear the weight of most gemstone beads.

 Keep in mind that how you choose to style your wrapped loop connectors, how much chain you use, and the size and style of ear wires that you choose will change the overall length of your Chalice Earrings

 How to Make the Chalice Earrings

-These instructions assume that you’re using 14mm beads, as specified in the materials list.
+These instructions assume you’re using 14mm beads, as specified in the materials list.
 However, the bead frame can be easily adapted to larger or smaller beads.
 If you’re using a different sized bead, you’ll need to add or subtract roughly 1/4-inch of wire on each of the two core wires for every 2mm difference in bead size.

 To determine the size to use on your ring mandrel, locate the point that is the same size as your bead and use that point to form your inner core wire.
-Add three sizes to your first ring size to locate the point where you need to form your outer core wire.
+Add three sizes to your first ring size to locate the point where you’ll need to form your outer core wire.